-- Number of entities available to bid: This factor is unaffected by exemption from competitive bidding.
+- 1. Number of entities available to bid: This factor is unaffected by exemption from competitive bidding.
 Regardless of procurement method, there are numerous firms interested in participating in the procurement, many of which would have bid on the project in the absence of the exemption from competitive bidding. - 2.
 Construction budget and future operating costs: Using an RFP to select a General Contractor will allow Metro to obtain cost reductions through pre-construction services by the contractor during the design phase, including a constructability review, value engineering, and other services.
 Involving the contractor early in the design process fosters teamwork that results in a better design, fewer change orders, and faster progress with fewer unexpected delays, resulting in lower costs to Metro.
 The potential for faster progress and an earlier completion date will also help Metro avoid the risk of inflationary increase in materials and construction labor costs.
-Contractor constructability review also allows for an ongoing review of the long term operating costs of design options, allowing for midcourse design changes, leading to a project having lower long-term operating, maintenance and repair costs. - 3.
+Contractor constructability review also allows for an ongoing review of the long term operating costs of design options, allowing for midcourse design changes, leading to a project having lower long term operating maintenance and repair costs. - 3.
 Public Benefits: The procurement of a CM/GC construction contract through the RFP process will help realize Metro's goal of obtaining COBID participation by enabling a qualitative review of proposers' approach to COBID outreach and mentoring partnerships. - 4.
-Value Engineering: The process will enable the contractor to work with the project engineer and Metro staff to help reduce construction costs by providing early input and constructability review to designers, avoiding costly redesign and change orders, and providing opportunities for the engineers and contractor to work together on both practical and innovative solutions to meeting the project budget.
+Value Engineering: The process will enable the contractor to work with the project Landscape Architect and Metro staff to hold scope within the construction budget by providing early input and constructability review to designers, avoiding costly redesign and change orders, and providing opportunities for the Landscape Architect and Contractor to work together on both practical and innovative solutions to meeting the project budget.
 This type of contract will allow the designers to more easily explore with the contractor the feasibility of innovative design solutions and incorporate ongoing value engineering. - 5.
-Specialized Expertise Required: The contractor and subcontractors must be able to demonstrate in their proposal that they have experience with marine construction (in-water work) and the myriad associated jurisdictional requirements, park facilities, and that they have demonstrated successes with subcontractor equity, have successfully completed public improvement projects, and understand the logistics of general public and staff traffic control, access, removing demolished materials, etc. The selection of a contractor with such expertise to perform the project will result in a substantially lower risk to Metro, because it increases the likelihood of the project being completed on or ahead of schedule, resulting in lower costs and increased benefit to the community.
-The ability to factor expertise and experience into contractor selection is inherent in the RFP process but is not part of the traditional low bid process. - 6.
-Public Safety: The CM/GC contracting process will enable the contractor to work with the project engineer and Metro staff to plan for minimizing safety hazards and conflict between the project and ongoing operations by providing early input into issues of project phasing, equipment and material staging areas, construction access and scheduling.
+Specialized Expertise Required: The contractor and subcontractors must be able to demonstrate in their proposal that they have experience constructing operations and maintenance facilities and park facilities, demonstrated successes with sustainability and subcontractor equity, and have successfully completed public improvement projects, understand the logistics of general public and staff traffic control, access, removing demolished materials, etc. The selection of a contractor with such expertise to construct the project will result in a substantially lower risk to Metro, because it increases the likelihood of the project being completed on or ahead of schedule, resulting in lower costs and increased benefit to the community.
+The ability to factor expertise and experience into contractor selection is inherent in the RFP process, but is not part of the traditional low bid process. - 6.
+Public Safety: The CM/GC contracting process will enable the Contractor to work with the project Landscape Architect and Metro staff to plan for minimizing safety hazards and conflict between the project and ongoing operations by providing early input into issues of project phasing, construction staging areas, construction access and scheduling.
 Such integrated early planning efforts are expected to limit risks to public and Metro staff safety.
-The ability to factor safety performance on similar projects into contractor selection is inherent in the RFP process but is not part of the traditional low bid process.
+The ability to factor safety performance on similar projects into contractor selection is inherent in the RFP process, but is not part of the traditional low bid process.